Study with floating windows

 Toggle click-through or focus-only states instantly so mac floating window overlays keep pace with your workflow.

-These guides explain how keeping windows always on top actually works on macOS—and when dedicated tools like Floaty are needed.
+Pin any window on macOS →These guides explain how keeping windows always on top actually works on macOS—and when dedicated tools like Floaty are needed.

 2026 guide to keeping any macOS window always on top.
 Compare Rectangle Pro, BetterTouchTool scripts, and Floaty to pick the right pin window workflow.